PlmDCA

 Overview

 Protein families are given in form of multiple sequence alignments (MSA) $D = (a^m_i |i = 1,\dots,L;\,m = 1,\dots,M)$ of $M$ proteins of aligned length $L$.
 The entries $a^m_i$ equal either one of the standard 20 amino acids, or the alignment gap $–$.
-In total, we have $q = 21$ possible different symbols in D. The aim of unsupervised generative modeling is to earn a statistical model $P(a_1,\dots,a_L)$ of (aligned) full-length sequences, which faithfully reflects the variability found in $D$: sequences belonging to the protein family of interest should have comparably high probabilities, unrelated sequences very small probabilities.
+In total, we have $q = 21$ possible different symbols in D. The aim of unsupervised generative modeling is to learn a statistical model $P(a_1,\dots,a_L)$ of (aligned) full-length sequences, which faithfully reflects the variability found in $D$: sequences belonging to the protein family of interest should have comparably high probabilities, unrelated sequences very small probabilities.
 Here we propose a computationally efficient approach based on pseudo-likelihood maximization.

 We start from the exact decomposition $P_i(a_i| a_{\setminus i})$ where $a_{\setminus i} := \{a_1,\dots,a_{i-1},a_{i+1},\dots,a_i\}$, i.e. all residues of the sequence of amino acids but the one relative to residue $i$.